lulzzz/GoFish/README.md

     It also runs the Docker Compose file for the application and gets the application running.

+1. You will need to configure a new user in the RabbitMQ interface to match that in the code that uses it.
+It is currently:

+    `Username: gofish, Password: gofish`

 1. You should now be able to use your browser / postman / fiddler / etc to acces the webApi via:

     `http://localhost:8081/api/advert` and `http://localhost:8082/api/inventory`